Daniel-KM/Omeka-S-module-IiifServer/README.md

-You might also want to use a dedicated third-party image server (for instance one of the software listed in the [official list](https://github.com/IIIF/awesome-iiif/#image-servers) of the IIIF community), instead of the [internal image server] that comes with this module.
+You might also want to use a dedicated third-party image server (for instance one of the software listed in the [official list](https://github.com/IIIF/awesome-iiif/#image-servers) of the IIIF community), instead of the Omeka module [Image Server], available separately.
 If so, you need to fill in some settings in the "Third-party IIIF Image Server" section of the module configuration:

 - _Base URL of your IIIF image server_: this is the base url endpoint where the image server is able to handle image requests.
-As soon as you indicate a URL in this field, it will take precedence over the image server provided by the IiifServer module and will be used in the IIIF Manifests (i.e. every `service` field that refers to an Image API endpoint will now point to your image server).
+As soon as you indicate a URL in this field, it will take precedence over the image server provided by the [Image Server] module and will be used in the IIIF Manifests (i.e. every `service` field that refers to an Image API endpoint will now point to your image server).
+- _Version of the Image API supported by your server_ (you must choose between version 2 or 3).
 - _Compliance level of your image server_ with respect to the IIIF Image API (level 0, 1 or 2).
-- _Version of the Image API supported by your server_ (you must choose between version 2 or 3).

 **Important notes:**
 - you first need to configure your image server separately and make sure it